How to Hire Temporary Employees Via a Temp Agency in 5 Steps

 - Do you have a new position but are not ready to commit to a full-time employee?

 Any of these situations can be handled by a temp agency.
 However, you must ensure that you are not overstaffing or understaffing your business with a temporary employee.
 Overstaffing leads to higher payroll costs, and you may have employees who don’t have enough work.
 Meanwhile, understaffing can lead to overtime costs and employee burnout.
-And for small businesses, these are important considerations.

-Step 2: Research Temp Agencies & Budget Accordingly
+Step 2: Research Temp Agencies

 It is imperative that you do your due diligence and not simply sign a contract with the first temp agency you come across.
 There are many temp agencies that specialize in certain industries and positions, so make sure the agency you’re targeting has the expertise to send you the right candidates.

-Ask for references.
 Just like checking references from past supervisors when hiring an employee, ask temp agencies to provide names of current and former companies they have supported.
 By speaking with these businesses, you can determine whether the temp agency delivered high-quality employees and get a sense of the experience you can expect.

-You also need to find out how the temp agency bills so you can budget for this expense.
+Find out how the temp agency bills so you can budget for this expense.
 If you’ve never used a temp or staffing agency, be prepared for a bit of a shock.
 While the price may seem high, you could save money by reducing your own company’s overhead.

 Most temp agencies bill a percentage of the hourly rate of the temporary employee you choose.
 The percentage can vary and usually ranges from 20%–50%.
 So, if the temporary employee you choose makes $15 per hour, you may pay the temp agency as much as $22.50 per hour.
-The good news is that’s your only overhead since you don’t have to pay employment taxes or offer employee benefits because the temp is an employee of the agency, not your business.
+The good news is that’s your only overhead since you don’t have to pay employment taxes or offer employee benefits because the temporary worker is an employee of the agency, not your business.

-When you determine that a temp agency is within your budget and have found an agency that specializes in your industry or the type of job you need filled, it’s time to work with the temp agency and its recruiters to find the best candidate.
+When you determine that a temp agency is within your budget and have found an agency that specializes in your industry or the type of job you need filled, then it’s time to work with the temp agency and its recruiters to find the best candidate.

 Some temp agencies, especially those specializing in administrative workers or technology, usually have employees ready to go.
 So, if you’re looking for a general office admin, you may be able to start interviewing candidates the same day you sign on.
 For more specialized positions, you may need the temp agency’s recruiter to source job seekers.

-The temp agency’s recruiter will have a discussion with you about the duties of the job.
-Be prepared to give them lots of detail about the work, the culture, your company, and the other employees this person will interact with while working at your company.
 They will use this information to build an attractive job ad.
 While you can do this yourself, recruiters are experts in crafting job ads with the right keywords to help land the best candidates.
 Additionally, they have the tools at their disposal to find potential employees and entice them to work for you.

 Step 4: Interview Applicants